DarshanDinni/dvc_pipeline_102/README.md

 Through the use of a DVC pipeline, we aim to achieve not only a well-organized and versioned project but also a reproducible and scalable workflow for future enhancements and experiments.

+4. **DVC Pipeline (`dvc.yaml`)**
+The `dvc.yaml` file defines the DVC pipeline for the complete data processing cycle.
+It specifies the dependencies between different stages of the pipeline, ensuring that each step is executed in the correct order.

+    #### Running the Pipeline:
+    ```
+    dvc repro
+    ```
+    This command triggers the DVC pipeline, executing the necessary steps to reproduce the entire data processing cycle.

+    #### Pipeline Stages:
+    - **prepare_data:** Extracts and preprocesses the raw data.
+Generates `train.csv` for model training.
+    - **train_model:** Trains the machine learning model using `train.csv`.Outputs the trained model.
+    - **evaluate_model:** Evaluates the model performance using the `test.csv`.
+Saves the evaluation results to `results.yaml`.

+    **Note:** Ensure that your data and model configurations in params.yaml are set appropriately before running the DVC pipeline.

 ### Library dependencies:
 Ensure you have the required dependencies installed before running the project.
 All the necessary libraries are listed in the `requirements.txt` file.
 Install them using: